How to make mayonnaise from scratch – and stories

 Next to the windmill was an old farm bell.
 I loved to turn the big metal wheels that sent it to crashing against the clapper, its tone peeling across the fields, scaring mice into their burrows and calling the cowboys to summer supper.
 They’d come riding up, frayed pant cuffs still full of hay, for a quick rinse under the windmill outflow before joining us for a meal.

 I still remember that first Saturday dinner back in 1963, hands joined around the big wooden ranch table, as my Uncle Fred said grace.
 I wasn’t religious, I didn’t even know what religion was, but sitting there with the bounty of a day’s work waiting for us, I couldn’t help but think the prayer was appropriate.

 “For food in a world where many walk in hunger

 For friends in a world where many walk alone

 Every night before bed, Grandmother and Aunt Jewel would call out to each other from their bedrooms.
 “Goodnight sweet Sister, I love you”.
 Of course if I were there, I’d be included too.
 It’s been years since they passed on, but I still think it from time to time: Goodnight Grandmother, goodnight Aunt Jewel.
 I love you.

-Grandmother’s Homemade Mayonnaise
+How to Make Grandmother’s Homemade Mayonnaise

-Finally, have all the ingredients at room temperature before you begin.
+Make sure you have all the ingredients at room temperature before you begin.